akmaz/eBayProject/README.md

 * Eclipse - you can download [here](https://www.eclipse.org/downloads/packages/).
 * Maven integration for Eclipse.
 * TestNG - you can download 'TestNG for Eclipse' plug-in from Eclipse Marketplace.
-* Chrome Driver - It's already added to the project in the src/test/resources/drivers folder.
+* Chrome Driver - version used: Chrome 75.
+Driver is already added to the project in the src/test/resources/drivers folder.

 Maven uses the below dependencies:
 * Selenium WebDriver - used version 3.141.59.